-Trying lawsuits gave me first-hand experience with the way words - tailored to their audience - produce emotional responses which then translate into action.
+Trying lawsuits for over forty years gave me real-world experience with the way words - when crafted for a particular audience - produce desired responses.

-Well, at first, I wrote articles for others in the legal profession.
-Then I wrote pieces aimed at members of other professions - mostly doctors - who were among my clients.
+At first, I wrote articles for other lawyers.
+Then I wrote well-received pieces targeting members of other professions - mostly doctors - who were among my clients.

-The big change happened around the first of this century (that still sounds strange).
+The big change took place around the first of this century.

 Books and Politics

-My primary practice at the time was in medical negligence work.
-I became frustrated by popular misconceptions, so I wrote a book to explain complicated aspects of medical malpractice law in layman's terms.
-(You can pick up copies from third party sellers here.)
+My primary practice at the time was in medical negligence.
+Frustrated by popular misconceptions, I wrote a book to explain complicated aspects of medical malpractice law in lay language.

-I knew that I was good at explaining complex ideas to lay audiences, so when Dr. Bob Smith at Clear Direction, Inc. asked me to re-work and clarify the concepts in Discover Your Blind Spots - a science-based guide to enhancing communication in the workplace – I jumped at the chance.
+Then Dr. Bob Smith at Clear Direction, Inc. asked me to re-work and clarify the concepts in Discover Your Blind Spots - a science-based guide to enhancing communication in the workplace.
+I jumped at the chance.

 Beginning in late 2007, I did a short stint as an elected member of the Texas House of Representatives.
-I've discovered that the techniques and principles used in the special world of persuasive political communication can be adapted to B2B copywriting.
+The techniques and principles used in the special world of persuasive political communication can be adapted to B2B writing - both copy and content.

 So, what are you waiting for?

-Give me a call today and get started speaking the language of your target businesses.
+Give me a call today.
+Let's get started speaking the language of your target professionals.

 p.s. - Because of the nature of the field, much of my work is proprietary, but you can get a feel on the Links to Samples page.